 Hide, call your cat and wait until they find you.
 If your cat is not very interested, you can take a slice of lunchmeat with you to motivate them.

 12. Drag your cat on a slippery material

 If you have some kind of old blanket or sheet that you don’t mind dragging on the floor, you can get your cat to climb on the blanket and drag them around the house!
 If the cat doesn’t want to get on the blanket, maybe she’ll be interested in chasing it around!

 13. Playing games on smartphone

 Technology has come such a long way that we can even get cat entertainment apps for our furry feline!
-You can try some of these 7 apps for cats to play.
+There are many different smartphone games to play with your cat – try some of these 7 fun apps!
 Your cat can catch mice, bugs, fish or even laser pointers on your mobile phone.

 14. Move a stick under the door

 Use some kind of thin stick or a string and move it under the door.
 When your cat runs for it and almost catches it, pull it away.

 If you want to provide your cat with some top-notch entertainment, there are many cat toys designed to awaken your cat’s predatory instinct, keeping them entertained and occupied for hours.
 Try your hand at creating cat toys or choose some of the hundreds of different interactive cat toys on the market.

 15. Alternate your cat’s toys